 - Marginalized Community

-- A marginalized community is a group of people who are denied equitable political, economic, cultural, or social access due to their identities.
-This marginalization could be based on race/ethnicity, gender identity, sexual orientation, physical/mental disability, age, language, economic status, immigration status, religion, systems-impacted status, or a number of other factors.
-Marginalized communities are sometimes also referred to as “underrepresented communities.”
+- A marginalized community — sometimes referred to as an underrepresented, historically excluded, and/or frontlined community — is a group of people who are denied equitable political, economic, cultural, or social access due to their identities.
+This marginalization could be based on race/ethnicity, gender identity, sexual orientation, physical/mental disability, body size, age, language, economic status, immigration status, religion, systems-impacted status, or a number of other factors.

 - Los Angeles has a unique theatre ecosystem, one in which many of our theatre producers are not “producers” in the typical sense of the word; LA has a strong history of artist-driven models (and other alternative creation techniques).
 At the end of the day, somebody — or a team of people — selects the project and is ultimately responsible for the success and well-being of the project and the artists.
 Anywhere in this document we refer to a project’s “producers,” that’s who we mean.